 - The horse is a natural leader.
 Just as some folks gravitate toward leadership positions, so do some horses.
-Gaining the leadership role with a horse that is a natural leader can be a struggle, since he is not seeking leadership like a frightened horse would be.
-Because of that confidence, he might test your spacial agreement.
+Gaining the leadership role with a horse that is a natural leader can be a struggle, since they are not seeking leadership like a frightened horse would be.
+Because of that confidence, they might test your spacial agreement.

-- Your spacial leadership is unclear: you begin to allow your horse to own space or take actions on his own that indicate he’s leading.
+- Your spacial leadership is unclear: you begin to allow your horse to own space or take actions on his own that indicate she’s leading.

 In any event, the horse might test your leadership agreement.
 These tests are generally subtle and folks typically ignore them.
 But by ignoring them, you might just be telling your horse that he’s above you in the herd, or that he’s gaining ground by owning more space.

-Here’s an example: you’re leading your horse and he’s right beside you, where you want him.
-Then he sneaks three inches ahead of you.
-If you do nothing and he stays three inches ahead, he now owns that space.
+Here’s an example: you’re leading your horse and she’s right beside you, where you want him.
+Then they sneak three inches ahead of you.
+If you do nothing and they stay three inches ahead, they now own that space.
 Again, to us, this little change might mean nothing.
 To him, it is a fundamental basis of his social structure; it’s huge in meaning.
 The same would be the case if the horse gets 3 inches behind.

-If following you is the horse’s job, then we can hold him accountable for that.
-If he starts lagging by 3 inches, then we draw or send him forward 3 inches.
-If he gets ahead of us 3 inches, then we use our space to push him back into his spot.
-When he’s in that spot we reward that by relaxing and providing him a positive feel, so that he knows it’s the right spot.
+If following you is the horse’s job, then we can hold them accountable for that.
+If they start lagging by 3 inches, then we draw or send them forward 3 inches.
+If they get ahead of us 3 inches, then we use our space to push them back into their spot.
+When they’re in that spot we reward that by relaxing and providing them a positive feel, so that they know it’s the right spot.

 If you watch horses moving in a herd, you’ll see the exact same type of communication.
-The great thing about this style of horsemanship – and this type of communication – is that your horse already understands all of it; he was born with the ability to communicate with other horses.
+The great thing about this style of horsemanship – and this type of communication – is that your horse already understands all of it; they are born with the ability to communicate with other horses.

 You might be thinking: what about directing him with the halter?
 Pulling forward or backward on the with the lead rope in order to put your horse in a position?
 Wiggling or jerking the lead ropes?